Maritime history of California: Shipwrecks

+Lighthouses

 A lighthouse is a tower, building, or other type of structure designed to contain a flashing light to warn of hazards or to aid navigation primarily at night.
 The lights now flash on and off in a predetermined sequence to identify which light they are.
 Lighthouses are used as an aid to nighttime or fog-bound navigation for ship pilots and captains at sea or on inland waterways.
 They warn of dangerous coastlines, points of land, hazardous shoals, rocks and reefs, or mark ship channels or harbor entrances.
 Under clear weather a light can be seen at night about 16 mi.
 Now in areas of fog the lights are typically combined with a foghorn.
 Before foghorns were developed cannons and/or large bells (rung by clockworks) were used to warn of fog shrouded hazards.
 The flashing lights are usually mounted on towers or other prominent structures built on points of land, rocks or shoals near the sea.
 Some are built on pilings, caissons or mounted on isolated rocks.
 Some lighthouses are mounted on anchored Lightships when no other economical alternative exists.

 In the 1850s the light was emitted from a system of oil or kerosene lamps.
 The light was concentrated and focused with a system of Fresnel lenses.
 In the 1850s the light was provided from a burning wick in a whale oil lamp.
 Later kerosene became available.
 They typically used an Argand lamp which featured a hollow wick in a glass chimney for better, brighter, combustion with a silvered parabolic reflector behind the lamp to direct and intensify the light output.
 All oil fired lamps used burning wicks to make the light—giving rise to one of the lighthouse keeper's nickname as "wickies" as they spent a great deal of their time trimming the wicks on their lamps in order to keep them burning brightly with minimum sooting.
 In the 1850s their lights were rotated using clockworks, usually powered by falling weights attached to chains.
 Many lighthouses had vertical shafts in them so the weights could drop the height of the tower.
 This provided a longer time period before the weights would have to be pulled up again by the lighthouse keepers to power the rotation mechanism.
 Some had to be rewound as often as every two hours.